Friends of the National Galleries of Scotland Privacy Notice

 We will only send you newsletters about these opportunities if you have asked to receive them.
 Occasionally we may send you mailings through the post about opportunities to support the National Galleries of Scotland’s other fundraising initiatives.
-We have a legitimate interest in marketing our fundraising campaigns by post to members and donors to increase donations.
+We have a legitimate interest in marketing our fundraising campaigns by post to Friends and donors to increase donations.
 You can opt out of receiving these fundraising mailings at any time by contacting the Friends Office on [email protected].

 Duration of Friends newsletter consent

-We will continue to send you Friends newsletters until you unsubscribe, contact the Friends Office to cancel your membership or allow your membership to lapse for up to 6 months.
+We will continue to send you Friends newsletters until you unsubscribe, contact the Friends Office to cancel your membership or allow your membership to lapse.
 If you unsubscribe from our Friends newsletter lists, we keep a note of this and mark your data as ‘unsubscribed’.
 You will never be contacted by us in this way again, unless you re-subscribe.